Only Two Y-Axes Instead of Many

 Avoiding Overload

-Showing too many Y-axes in a plot can lead to visual overload.
-Constantly switching between signals and axis scales makes it harder to interpret the data – both for yourself and for anyone you share the plots with.
-That’s why we intentionally keep the left Y-axis as the main axis, while the right Y-axis only appears when needed.
-This keeps the plot clear and easy to read.
+Displaying too many Y-axes in a plot can lead to visual overload.
+Constantly switching between signals and axis scales makes it harder to interpret the data – both for yourself and for others you share these plots with.
+I have therefore decided to keep the left Y-axis as the main axis, while the right Y-axis only appears when needed.
+This keeps the plot clearly structured and easy to read.
+If you want to compare even more signals in a shared overview, you can additionally use multiple rows in a plot without overcrowding the display.

 Visual Mapping